I don't feel the least bit of sympathy for him, but draw comfort from the fact that one day he'll be gone and then we'll never hear of him again.

 Well we will just have to disagree on this one.
 Jackson didn't have to give credit to Luzon.
 He answered the question and then added positive comments about the manager.
 I dont disagree that he was told to be sensible in his responses and the man has too much class to do otherwise, but I honestly think if he was unhappy he wouldn't go out of his way and talk through gritted teeth because he was forced too.

-• He's not that millwall twunt who everyone was jostling off after half a dozen games of undefeated boredom
+He's not that millwall twunt who everyone was jostling off after half a dozen games of undefeated boredom and he's proper punching with his mrs so there's an upside too him

 and he's proper punching with his mrs